aws-samples/eks-workshop-v2/website/docs/security/kyverno/creating-policy.md

 Kyverno has 2 kinds of Policy resources, **ClusterPolicy** used for Cluster-Wide Resources and **Policy** used for Namespaced Resources.
 The example above shows a ClusterPolicy.
 Take sometime to dive deep and check the below details in the configuration.

 - Under the spec section of the Policy, there is a an attribute `validationFailureAction` it tells Kyverno if the resource being validated should be allowed but reported `Audit` or blocked `Enforce`.
-Defaults to Audit, the exaple is set to Enforce.
+Defaults to Audit, the example is set to Enforce.
 - The `rules` is one or more rules to be validated.
 - The `match` statement sets the scope of what will be checked.
 In this case, it is any `Pod` resource.
 - The `validate` statement tries to positively check what is defined.
 If the statement, when compared with the requested resource, is true, it is allowed.
 If false, it is blocked.